freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    `research suggests this is very difficult <https://blog.torproject.org/critique-website-traffic-fingerprinting-attacks>`__.

-What a global adversary can achieve against the source, admin, or journalist
+What a global adversary can achieve against the *Source*, admin, or *Journalist*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  A global adversary capable of observing all Internet traffic may have
    more luck than the local network attacker in deducing use of
    SecureDrop by looking at request sizes, plaintext uploads and
    encrypted downloads.
--  A global adversary may be able to link a source to a specific
+-  A global adversary may be able to link a *Source* to a specific
    SecureDrop server.
--  A global adversary may be able to link a source to a specific
+-  A global adversary may be able to link a *Source* to a specific
-   journalist.
+   *Journalist*.
 -  A global adversary may be able to correlate data points during a leak
    investigation, including looking at who has read up on SecureDrop and
    who has used Tor.
 -  A global adversary may be able to forge an SSL certificate and use it
    to spoof an organization's HTTPS *Landing Page*, thereby tricking the
-   source into visiting a fake SecureDrop site.
+   *Source* into visiting a fake SecureDrop site.

 What a random person on the internet can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  A random person can attempt to DoS the SecureDrop server and overwhelm the journalists by generating a high number of codenames and uploading many large documents.
+-  A random person can attempt to DoS the SecureDrop server and overwhelm the *Journalists* by generating a high number of codenames and uploading many large documents.
 -  A random person can submit empty, forged, or inaccurate documents.
 -  A random person can submit malicious documents, e.g. malware that will attempt to compromise the *Secure Viewing Station*.
--  A random person can attempt to get sensitive information from a SecureDrop user's browser session, such as the source's codename.
+-  A random person can attempt to get sensitive information from a SecureDrop user's browser session, such as the *Source*'s codename.
 -  A random person can attempt to compromise the SecureDrop server by attacking the exposed attack surface, including the kernel network stack, Tor, Apache, the SecureDrop web interfaces, Python, OpenSSH,